Facilities for tamariki and rangatahi

 There is designated parks for children with disabilities.

 For all other families there is a drop-off zone and parking located behind the hospital.
-Access to the parking is through the main entrance and the exit is via hospital road.
+Access to the parking is through the main entrance and you can exit the same way.

 Are there places for families to wash clothes?